datopian/flowershow-template-e2e/README.md

 npm run test
 ```

+See [this Playwright docs page](https://playwright.dev/docs/test-cli) to learn about different playwright CLI options, e.g. how to run only selected tests.

 ## Refresh `test-app/content` folder

 There is no need to run `testsetup` each time you add/edit some test pages to the fixture content folder.
 Run `testupdate` command instead, to update `test-app/content` folder.